485angelprocess/workgirl_fpga/README.md

 # Gameboy Emulator

-Functional FPGA implementation of gameboy operation.
+Functional FPGA implementation of gameboy operation (functional as in not a faithful hardware copy, but it is not yet operatioanl)

 ## CPU